klapauciusisgreat/jonesforth-MacOS-x64/README.md

 to get the assembler going, I just mmapped a large enough segment as rwx (to allow self modifying code) via the mmap syscall.
 The x64 specific code is also probably inefficient.
-However, this version passes all the tests and can serve as a basis for further improvements, both on Catalina and Big Sur.
+However, this version passes all the tests and can serve as a basis for further improvements, on Catalina, Big Sur, and Monterey.

 Thanks to